-The work and detail that has gone into Eggshells is a marvelous feat, as Chris constantly references multiple outlets such as books, interviews or promos, which all help give a real feel for what was happening at the time.
+The work and detail that has gone into Eggshells is a wild, as Chris constantly references his sources from autobiographies to interviews and promos, which all help give a real feel for what was happening at the time.
 To coincide with this, there are quotes provided especially for Eggshells from those inside the wrestling world, whether it be about what the Dome means to them, their thoughts on historical shows or their feelings on their own matches.
-You get an insight into what matches made an impact on a young Kota Ibushi, Kenta Kobashi’s feelings on wrestling in the Tokyo Dome and Kenny Omega’s thoughts on his legendary Wrestle Kingdom 11 match with Kazuchika Okada.
-The researched information and exclusive quotes combined with Chris’ excellent story-telling offers a great tag-team that aids the narrative.
+You get an insight into what matches made an impact on a young Kota Ibushi; Kenta Kobashi’s feelings on wrestling in the Tokyo Dome and Kenny Omega’s thoughts on his legendary Wrestle Kingdom 11 match with Kazuchika Okada.
+The researched information and exclusive quotes combined with Chris’ excellent story-telling offers a great tag-team that makes this much more than just a history lesson.
 More than just the matches on the show you get a visual of what was happening backstage too; what was happening between the higher-ups of each promotion and the booking of matches that led to the highest of highs and lowest of lows.

-The book follows a year by show, show by show structure, giving a run down of the event and the match-card before diving into the story that resulted in the show.
-Whilst obvious, this does help keep track of where you are as it could sometimes get tricky.
+The book is broken down by years and then by events, giving a run down of the event and the match-card before diving into the story that resulted in the show.
+Perhaps obvious, this does help keep track of where you are as it could otherwise be get tricky.
 Due to the number of different wrestling promotions at play throughout the years I would occasionally get myself confused.
-I found myself constantly invested in wrestlers I had never heard of and feuds I never knew existed, so much so that I found myself taking notes on matches that I wanted to watch, such as the match between Ogawa and Hashimoto in 1999.
+I found myself constantly invested in wrestlers I had never heard of and feuds I never knew existed, so much so that I found myself taking notes on matches that I wanted to watch when I had finished reading, such as the match between Ogawa and Hashimoto in 1999.
 I still have a long list of matches to get through.
-Whilst I purchased Eggshells to learn more about NJPW I was pleasantly surprised at how naturally I began care to about the other promotions’ events.
+Whilst I purchased Eggshells to learn more about NJPW I was surprised at how naturally I began care to about the other promotions’ events.

-I was met with constant facts that blew my mind; did you know that in a 1990 match, Vader’s eye popped out of its socket when he took on Stan Hansen?!
-Or how much of a real strive there was from Inoki to make wrestling and NJPW more than just wrestling?
-There would often be shows which showcased MMA fighters face off against each other and often face off against wrestlers, with the most famous being Antonio Inoki vs Muhammad Ali (although that match did not take place at the Tokyo Dome).
+Eggshells contains a barrage of mind-blowing facts; did you know that in a 1990 match, Vader’s eye popped out of its socket when he took on Stan Hansen?!
+Or how much of a real strive there was from Inoki to make NJPW and wrestling as a whole more than just wrestling?
+There would often be shows which showcased MMA fighters face off against each other and even face off against wrestlers, with the most famous being Antonio Inoki vs Muhammad Ali (although that match did not take place at the Tokyo Dome).

 You can purchase Eggshells through Amazon here (USA) or here (UK).